tekknolagi/tekknolagi.github.com/_posts/2025-08-10-compiling-a-lisp-12.md

 S-expression reader.
 But that's fine: consider it an exercise for you, dear reader.
 That's hardly the most interesting part of the tutorial.

+Oh, and I also dropped the instruction encoding.
+I'm doing text assembly now.
+Womp womp.

-Lifting the lambdas as required in the paper requires three things:
+Anyway, lifting the lambdas as required in the paper requires three things:

 * Keeping track of which variables are bound
 * Keeping track of which variables are free in a given lambda